terminal architecture

 Description from the judges of the committee.

 During the summer, the terminal is a hive of activity with cruise ships constantly docking and departing, with hundreds of thousands of tourists and crewmembers, from more than 140 different countries, using the facilities during the season.
-In the wintertime, two of the terminal buildings are adapted into a cultural venue for events, concerts and exhibitions.
-The terminals have for example been used for the live television broadcast of The Denmark Found-Raising and for Copenhagen Fashion Week
+In the wintertime, two of the terminal buildings are adapted into a cultural venue for events, concerts, and exhibitions.
+The terminals have for example been used for the live television broadcast of The Denmark Fund-Raising and Copenhagen Fashion Week.

 The cruise terminals are created with a green sedum roof.
-They capture rainwater, supports the biodiversity of the area and enlarges the lifetime of the roof membrane.
+They capture rainwater, support the biodiversity of the area, and enlarge the lifetime of the roof membrane.
 The design is formed so that the green roofs, with their variating slopes, form the significant geometrical shape of the building.
-The green roofs are on the same time a signal to the arriving guests from all over the world that Copenhagen is a green city.
-The cruise terminals are provided with natural ventilation, with self regulating air ratios in the facades that goes out of the roof.
-The terminals are designed with more than 2.400 m2 solar panels placed on the south sloped roof faces to ensure the best use of solar energy.
+The green roofs are at the same time a signal to the arriving guests from all over the world that Copenhagen is a green city.
+The cruise terminals are provided with natural ventilation, with a self-regulating air system in the facades.
+The terminals are designed with more than 2 400 m2 / 26 909 ft2 solar panels placed on the south-sloped roof faces to ensure the best use of solar energy.

 Client